nbicocchi/learn-java-core/assets/slides/E6 - Java Functional Programming (Functions).md

 The functional programming paradigm describes a program by applying and composing functions.
   * Passing functions to functions (**behaviour parametrization**)
   * Functional programs can be very terse and elegant, packing a lot of behaviour into very few lines of code.
-Functional programmers will make the case that in a multicore world, you need to avoid mutable state in order to scale out your programs.
+Functional programmers make the case that in a multicore world, you need to avoid mutable state in order to scale out your programs.

 The imperative programming paradigm allows you to describe a program in terms of a sequence of statements that mutate state.
   * Passing objects to functions (**value parametrization**)
-  * Object-oriented programmers will retort that in actual business environments object-oriented programming scales out well in terms of developers, and as an industry, we know how to do it.
+  * Object-oriented programmers retort that in actual business environments object-oriented programming scales out well in terms of developers and, as an industry, we know how to do it.

 ### Lambda expressions
 By **lambda expression** (or just "a lambda"), we mean a **function** that isn't bound to its name (an anonymous function) but can be assigned to a variable.